ScreenPyHQ/screenpy/docs/topics/waiting.rst

 ===============

 Automated test scripts are *fast*.
-When a test runs quickly,
+When a test runs too fast,
-sometimes it can try to act on an element that isn't quite ready or hasn't even been drawn yet.
+sometimes it can try to act on an element that isn't quite ready or doesn't even exist yet.
 ScreenPy allows you to use
 each of the prominent waiting strategies.